AlexProgrammerDE/balena-minecraft-server/README.md

 ## Change hostname
 You can change the hostname by defining the DEVICE_HOSTNAME Environment Variable within balenaCloud.

-**NOTE:** If you decide to change the hostname, you will have to use your new hostname within Minecraft to connect to the server, instead of `balenaminecraftserver`.
+**NOTE:** If you decide to change the hostname, you will have to use your new hostname within Minecraft to connect to the server, instead of `balenaminecraftserver.local`.

 ## Custom RAM (optional) :link: